r1pk/network-monitor/README.md

 npm run start:prod
 ```

-Once the client application is launched, it will be available at `http://127.0.0.1:3000`.
+Once started, the client application will be accessible at `http://127.0.0.1:3000`.

 2. Start the server application.